Garden City, New York: Rail

 There are five Long Island Rail Road (LIRR) train stations in the village: Stewart Manor, Nassau Boulevard, Garden City, and Country Life Press on the LIRR's Hempstead Branch – and Merillon Avenue on the LIRR's Main Line.

 Bus

-As of August 2025, nine Nassau Inter-County Express (NICE) bus routes pass through and serve the village: the n15, the n22, the n22x, the n25, the n25/58 the n27, the n35, the n40, and the n40x.
+As of August 2025, nine Nassau Inter-County Express (NICE) bus routes pass through and serve the village: the n15, the n22, the n22x, the n24, the n25, the n25/58, the n27, the n35, the n40 and the n40x.

 Utilities

 Natural gas

-National Grid USA provides natural gas to connected homes and businesses in Garden City.
+National Grid USA provides natural gas to all properties in Garden City connected to natural gas lines.

 Power

 PSEG Long Island provides power to all homes and businesses within Garden City, on behalf of the Long Island Power Authority.

 Sewage

 Garden City is connected to sanitary sewers.
 The village maintains a sanitary sewer system which flows into Nassau County's sanitary sewer system, which treats the sewage from the village's system at the Nassau County-owned sewage treatment plants on the South Shore.